moxystudio/rfcs-oss/README.md

 ## Details on accepted RFCs

-Once an RFC is accepted then authors may implement it and submit the feature as a pull request to the associated repository.
+Once an RFC is accepted, the authors may implement it and submit the feature as a pull request to the associated repository.
 'Accepted' is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that the core team has agreed to it in principle and are amenable to merging it.

 Furthermore, the fact that a given RFC has been accepted implies nothing about what priority is assigned to its implementation, nor whether anybody is currently working on it.